Władysław Kaliński: Biography

-He was born on March 22, 1891 in Rohatyn, the then poviat town of the Kingdom of Galicia and Lodomeria, in the family of Jan and Katarzyna née Szwed.
+He was born on March 22, 1891, in Rohatyn, the then poviat town of the Kingdom of Galicia and Lodomeria, in the family of Jan and Katarzyna née Szwed.
 He passed his secondary school-leaving examination in 1912.
 During World War I, on August 3, 1914, he joined the Polish Legions, where he served until July 1917.
-He was promoted successively to the rank of ensign on November 1, 1916 and second lieutenant on January 1, 1917.
+He was promoted successively to the rank of ensign on November 1, 1916, and second lieutenant on January 1, 1917.
 In September 1917, after the Oath crisis, as an Austrian citizen, he was incorporated into the Austro-Hungarian Army and served in it until August 1918.

 In November 1918 he was admitted to the Polish Armed Forces with the rank of lieutenant.
 He took part in the Polish–Soviet War.
-He was then a company commander in the 5th Legions' Infantry Regiment from November 1918 to December 7, 1919, the staff adjutant of the 1st Legions' Infantry Regiment from December 7, 1919 to July 9, 1920 and the commander of the 1st Warsaw Infantry Regiment from August 8, 1920 to September 19, 1920.
+He was then a company commander in the 5th Legions' Infantry Regiment from November 1918 to December 7, 1919, the staff adjutant of the 1st Legions' Infantry Regiment from December 7, 1919, to July 9, 1920, and the commander of the 1st Warsaw Infantry Regiment from August 8, 1920, to September 19, 1920.
 In 1919 he was promoted to the rank of captain.
 He was given the rank of major of the infantry and in the group of officers of the former Polish Legions.

-After the end of conflict, he was the head of the Training Department in the First Department of Primary Weapons of the Ministry of Military Affairs from September 19, 1920 - July 21, 1922 and the battalion commander in the 36th Infantry Regiment of the Academic Legion from July 21, 1922 to November 30, 1922.
+After the end of the conflict, he was the head of the Training Department in the First Department of Primary Weapons of the Ministry of Military Affairs from September 19, 1920 - July 21, 1922, and the battalion commander in the 36th Infantry Regiment of the Academic Legion from July 21, 1922, to November 30, 1922.